Louisiana Layoffs — January 2011

 |---|---|---|---|---|

-The biggest impact was at Jacobs Field Services at its Baton Rouge facility, reporting 152 affected workers.
+The single largest action involved Jacobs Field Services at its Baton Rouge facility, reporting 152 affected workers.

 After a dip last month, layoff activity has ticked back up.

-This data points to a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
-The Other sector warrants close attention heading into the next period.
+The data underscores a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
+The Construction sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.